Principle of Relativity and The Perturbative Quantum Gravity: Quantum principle of relativity

 If there is no specific, representative ruler in this universe, a condition that must hold true when the PR is valid, one should be able to switch the readout reference from ruler~A to ruler~B or ruler~C, since the rulers are identical.
 Let's consider a case where the reference is switched to ruler~C, and examine how the states of ruler~A (the one being switched), ruler~B (the one not involved in the switching), and ruler~C (the one that is to be switched to) are affected.
 This switching is achieved by simply reading the values from the ticks of ruler~C. Therefore, if we have $|\psi_C\rangle = |z_3\rangle_C$ by interpreting $|\psi_C\rangle$ with ruler~C itself, it becomes possible to express the full quantum state of all rulers using ruler~C instead of using ruler~A, by keeping in mind that the spacing between the ticks are equidistant.

 We have $\Delta_1 = z_3 - z_1$ and $\Delta_2 = z_3 - z_2$.
-When comparing Eq.~\ref{eq:rulerA} and Eq.~\ref{eq:rulerC}, it's evident that both expressions describe the same physical situation.
-The sole distinction lies in the ruler being utilized, suggesting that Eq.~\ref{eq:rulerA} and Eq.~\ref{eq:rulerC} convey equivalent informational quality.
-From this observation, we introduce a quantum principle of relativity.
+Comparing Eq.~\ref{eq:rulerA} and Eq.~\ref{eq:rulerC}, it's evident that both expressions describe the same physical situation.
+The sole distinction lies in the ruler being utilized, suggesting that the equations convey equivalent informational quality.